How to Qualify for Eyelid Surgery

 When eyelid surgery is being performed on the lower lids, it is usually fat that is taken out or redistributed.
 As your surgeon removes the excess fat, the muscles in this area may be tightened as well.

 For upper eyelid surgery, it is usually excess skin (and sometimes fat as well) that is removed to correct droopy eyelids.
-Once the upper eyelid skin, lower eyelid skin, and/or fat are successfully excised, your upper or lower eyelid surgery incisions will be closed up, and you’ll be taken to a recovery room.
+Once the upper eyelid excess skin, lower eyelid excess skin, and/or fat are successfully excised, your upper or lower eyelid surgery incisions will be closed up, and you’ll be taken to a recovery room.
+Patients experiencing drooping eyelids may notice a tired appearance, eye strain, or even difficulty seeing clearly.
+In these cases, surgery may be considered not only cosmetic, but also a form of reconstructive surgery designed to restore comfort and proper eyelid function.

 FAQ: Qualifying for Blepharoplasty